MicrosoftDocs/dataexplorer-docs/data-explorer/one-click-ingestion-new-table.md

 ## Start ingestion

-Select **Start ingestion** to create a table and mapping and to begin data ingestion.
+Select **Next: Summary** to create a table and mapping and to begin data ingestion.

 :::image type="content" source="media/one-click-ingestion-new-table/start-ingestion.png" alt-text="Start ingestion One Click Ingestion.":::